5 Fun Ways To Teach Your Kids About Nigerian Culture And Values

 5.Create Nigerian Art and Crafts

-Nigerian art and crafts are colorful and beautiful!
+Nigerian art and crafts are colourful and beautiful!
 Make crafts like beadwork, wood carvings, or textiles with your kids.
 Engaging in various art and craft activities can help children develop problem-solving skills, enhance their imagination, improve their communication skills, and aid in their overall development.
+This is also a popular skills Nigerian are known for Introducing this to them will help

 Image source; pinterest.com